nineclue/nineclue.github.io/_posts/scala-js-with-tauri-part1-en.md

 >> pnpm tauri dev
 ```
 ![default tauri app](tauri.png)
 ### Structure of the project folder
-Simplified structure of the project folder is as follows
+Simplified structure of the project folder with important files are as follows
 ```
 +- src : where our javascript app will be located
 |  - index.html : skeleton of app